PierfrancescoSoffritti/android-youtube-player/README.md

 # Sample app
-This repository has two sample modules to show how to use various functionalities of the library.
+This repository has two sample modules that show how to use different functionalities of the library.
 One [sample module for the core library](./core-sample-app/) and [one sample module for the chromecast extension](./chromecast-sender-sample-app).

 You can download the apks of the two sample app [here (core)](./core-sample-app/apk) and [here (chromecast)](./chromecast-sender-sample-app/apk), or on the PlayStore.